 The Mythbusters have ten subjects per group and use a parking test that produces scores between 0 and 100.
 The mean difference between men and women is not statistically significant.

-However, while testing the subjects, the hosts noticed that the parallel parking skills of women appear to be much more variable than the men’s abilities.
+However, while testing the subjects, the hosts noticed that the women’s parallel parking skills appear to be more variable than the men’s abilities.
 The graph below shows how women have a broader range of scores than men.

 While the spread of these two groups looks very different, let’s use Excel’s variances test to determine whether this difference is statistically significant.